New Prosthesis - Physical Therapy - Continued

 - If you're just replacing your prosthesis (with knee/foot), or a new socket you will likely experience an extended trial with a reinforced version of the diagnostic socket as well as the new components.
 This will especially be so if you are an active individual and participate in a lot of different things, or if there is a chronic issue that we will only be sure it has been addressed with time in the socket outside of the office.
 With this type of trial we are able to head off early socket problems or alignment issues that may require significant change.

-- So if you are not a new amputee, and you've gone through the initial process of physical therapy when you became an amputee do you need to attend more?
+- So if you are not a new amputee, and you've gone through the initial process of physical therapy before, should you attend more sessions?
 This is an excellent question, and more often than not, attending physical therapy appointments even one or two can help to improve your mechanics of walking with a prosthesis.
-One easy way to prevent general body pain is to make sure you are using the prosthesis efficiently, and without gait abnormalities.
-Talking uneven steps with your prosthesis for one instance, can cause long term back/hip and contralateral joint issues down the road and lead to gait habits that can be very difficult to correct.
+One easy way to prevent general body pain in the long-term is to make sure you are using the prosthesis efficiently, and without gait abnormalities.
+Always taking uneven steps (favoring one side more) with your prosthesis for one instance, can cause long term back/hip and contralateral joint issues down the road and lead to gait habits that can be very difficult to correct.

 - Whether you are a new or existing amputee, after attending some physical

-therapy and taking your temporary socket out on an extended trial we move toward the finishing touches.
-You've worn the socket consistently, participated in everyday activities without issues in fitting or walking.
+therapy or taking your temporary socket out on an extended trial we move toward the finishing touches.
+You've worn the socket consistently, for full days and participated in everyday activities without issues in fitting or walking.

 - Yay!
 We're ready to go to finish (epoxy acrylic laminated socket) and deliver the prosthesis.
 This is where we beautify the prosthesis to your requests and add the cosmetic covering if applicable.